chinamike65/hugo-tuolesi/content/book5/book5en.md

 According to the understanding of ordinary people, emptiness means nothing, and does the five aggregates be empty mean that there are no five aggregates?

-No, it means that the self-nature of the five aggregates is empty, which means that the five aggregates have no self-nature, but it does not mean that there are not five aggregates.
+No, it means that the self-nature of the five aggregates is empty, which means that the five aggregates have no self-nature, but it does not mean that the five aggregates do not exist.

 The "emptiness" that we often talk about can be divided into the following types: emptiness that never existed before, bad emptiness, extreme emptiness, mutual emptiness, and self-nature emptiness.